dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleLocalFinderTaskPostRequestInfo.md

 keyword
 required field
-you can specify up to 700 symbols in the keyword field all %## will be decoded (plus symbol ‘+’ will be decoded to a space character) if you need to use the “%” symbol for your keyword, please specify it as “%25”;
+you can specify up to 700 characters in the keyword field all %## will be decoded (plus character ‘+’ will be decoded to a space character) if you need to use the “%” character for your keyword, please specify it as “%25”;
-if you need to use the “+” symbol for your keyword, please specify it as “%2B”
+if you need to use the “+” character for your keyword, please specify it as “%2B” learn more about rules and limitations of keyword and keywords fields in DataForSEO APIs in this Help Center article

 #### Defined in

-main.ts:41223
+main.ts:43058

 ***